 Scott Kurdilla (kurdilla@cmu.edu)

-Mark Vignone (vignone@pitt.edu)

 Technical Manager: Dr. Tim Keller

-Tim is responsible for the installation and management of pulse sequences for the center as well as oversight of other ancillary instrumentation.
+Tim is responsible for the installation and management of pulse sequences for the center as well as oversight of other BRIDGE ancillary instrumentation.
 He also provides consultation for new and existing investigators, assisting with tasks such as choosing imaging protocols and experimental design.
 Contact: tk37@andrew.cmu.edu or 412-268-2402

 Systems Administrator: Vincent Sha